 Of all the great players that have worn a Red Sox uniform, only ten men have earned the honor to have their uniform number retired by Boston.
 Besides Jackie Robinson, whose number 42 Major League Baseball retired universally in 1997, Ted Williams (9), Joe Cronin (4), Bobby Doerr (1), Carl Yastrzemski (8), Carlton Fisk (27), Johnny Pesky (6), Jim Rice (14), Pedro Martinez (45), Wade Boggs (26), and David Ortiz (34) have all witnessed their numbers posted on the façade above the right field grandstand.

-Originally, Boston posted the numbers in the same order in which the club officially retired them; after retiring Yastzemski’s number in 1989, the sequence went 9-4-1-8.
+Williams and Cronin were the first two players to have their numbers retired by the club, which happened on 29 May 1984.
+Originally, Boston posted the numbers in the same order in which the club officially retired them; after retiring Doerr’s number in 1988 and Yastzemski’s number in 1989, the sequence went 9-4-1-8.
 Later, someone pointed out that the sequence might be interpreted as September 4, 1918 – the day before the first game of the 1918 World Series, which witnessed the last world championship won by Boston before they finally tasted victory again in 2004.
-With the retirement of Fisk’s number 27 in 2000, the team quietly rearranged the numbers in numerical order; however, in 2012, the numbers went back to sequencing them in the original order of recognition.
+With the retirement of Fisk’s number in 2000, the team quietly rearranged the numbers in numerical order; however, in 2012, the numbers went back to sequencing them in the original order of recognition.

 The Red Sox initially employed one of baseball’s strictest policies related to the retirement of uniform numbers; a player had to have (1) played a minimum of ten years with the team, (2) been elected to the Baseball Hall of Fame, and (3) finished his career with the team.
-After Fisk’s election to the Hall, the Sox dropped the final requirement from its policy in order to honor their former backstop, who had finished his career with the White Sox.
+After Fisk’s election to the Hall, the Sox dropped the final requirement from its policy in order to honor their former backstop, who had met the first two requirements but finished his career with the White Sox.

-The club has made more and more exceptions in recent years.
-In 2008, the team abandoned its policy altogether with the retirement of Pesky’s number; although he played only eight of his 10 seasons in the majors with Boston and was not elected to the Hall of Fame, management felt that his long years of service with the club, including time spent as a coach and manager, were enough to bestow the honor upon him.
-In 2015, the Red Sox retired Martinez’s number, despite the fact that he played only seven seasons with the club, based on his contributions as a player and the fact that his Hall of Fame election happened on his first appearance on the ballot.
+In 2008, seven years after the new ownership, led by John Henry, Tom Werner, and Larry Lucchino, took control of the club, the team abandoned its policy altogether with the retirement of Pesky’s number; although he played only eight of his 10 seasons in the majors with Boston and was not elected to the Hall of Fame, management felt that his long years of service with the club, including time spent as a coach and manager, were enough to bestow the honor upon him.
+Further proof of the policy being relaxed came in 2015 with the retirement of Martinez’s number.
+Despite playing for just seven seasons with the club, the team cited his remarkable contributions as a player during his time in Boston and the fact that his Hall of Fame election happened on his first appearance on the ballot.

 Ahead of his final regular season on 02 October 2016, the club announced plans to retire Ortiz’s number 34 in 2017; the ceremony was eventually held on 23 June 2017.
 This marked the first time that the Red Sox retired a number immediately following the end of a player’s career, with Ortiz not being eligible for election to the Hall of Fame until the 2022 ballot.
 Management cited his immeasurable contributions both on and off the field over his 14 years with the team as the reason for honoring “Big Papi” so soon after his retirement.